Flag of the Northern Forests

 The flag of the Northern Forests (Danish: Nordlige flagg) is matte green with a matte charcoal grey Scandinavian cross fimbriated in white with charcoal edges that extends to the end of the flag; the vertical part of the cross is shifted to the hoist side in the style of the Dannebrog, the flag of Denmark.
 The Official Flag of the Principality is known as the Skoven Flag or "Forest Flag" and some people call it the "Viking Flag".

 The flag is based on the Coat of Arms of the ruler of the Principality of the Northern Forests where matte green and matte charcoal grey are the national colours of the Principality.
 The current flag was adopted in 2020 by Princess Cedrus based on an earlier version of hers from 1992.
 A similar design was used by Peter Thomas Ratajczyk in the late 1990s, but they are not the same flags, do not use the same colours, and the forest flag has an outline on the white cross unlike Mr. Ratajczyk's copy.
+It is not our problem that a music band uses a similar copy of our flag for their own purposes.
 The Princess created her version nearly 6 years before Mr. Ratajczyk's copy existed.
 The Principality uses a matte shade of green with a matte charcoal gray ('the two official national colours) instead of a bright green and black.
 The flag is flown in all Principality lands and outposts.
-People will routinely use the Vinland flag as a substitute of the official Principality's flag.
+People will routinely use the Vinland flag as a substitute of the official Principality's flag due to the difference in cost.

 Northern Flag Laws